Dunklas/Dunklas.github.io/content/posts/coding/service-worker-debugging.md

 # Final thoughts

-Learnings:
+Service workers is a great tool for enhancing your web page with offline capabilities.
+In our specific web app I think it's a tad overkill because it doesn't really makes sense to use it offline.
+In addition, I don't really see any performance gains compared to the HTTP caching provided by our content delivery network (CDN).

- - Always have an understanding of your applications environment (hosting, CI/CD, configuration)
+Always strive to maintain a basic understanding of your applications environment, such as its hosting and the CI/CD pipeline.
+This knowledge will make it easier to troubleshoot obscure issues, when the need arise.

- - Don't let bugs rot in your backlog!
-Your environment changes over time, this might make it harder to reproduce and debug
+Don't let bugs rot in your backlog.
+If they're important, give them attention as soon as possible.
+If you leave them for too long, they might multiply, or like in this case - the context changes and they're harder to reproduce.